larryknaebelobsidian/kingdom/Proposition 53. The genealogies of our Lord form an important link in the comprehension of this Kingdom..md

 tags:
   - toc
 ---
+# Proposition 53.
+The genealogies of our Lord form an important link in the comprehension of this Kingdom.

 >This is seen already from what preceded.
 A throne and a kingdom is to be given to a promised son of David, a regular descendant of Abraham’s.
 It is his by right of inheritance.
 He is the royal Theocratic heir.
 Hence without such a genealogy something *essential* would be lacking in the chain of evidence.
 >p.
 352 Vol. 1 Prop 53
 ### Purposely supplied link